 Passport ✓ Phone ✓ Pants ✓ Money ✓ Makeup ✓

 The hurricane was catastrophic and throughout the chaos I was still worried about keeping my acne concealed.
 I felt so guilty and ashamed of myself.
 It scared me that my survival instincts didn’t override my acne anxiety.
 Despite giving myself a hard time about feeling this way; I knew it wasn’t my fault.
 An often overlooked side-effect of acne is the impact it has on our mental wellbeing.
-In fact, I don’t think you can treat one without the other.

 It was going to take a year to rebuild the islands and without a job I was finding it pretty hard to find a reason to get out of bed in the morning.
 After seeing the Netflix pop up with ‘are you still there?’ for the hundredth time, I decided there was no better time to figure out what was causing my acne.
 I had already toyed with the idea of starting a blog but had no idea what I would write about.
 I kept returning to the idea of a blog designed to inspire, empower and comfort people with insecurities about their skin but knew that would require me to be open about my acne and I wasn’t sure I was ready for that.